 He studied Technical Chemistry and got a PhD in Analytical Chemistry (Organic trace and ultra trace residue analysis)

 Appointment to a professorship “Analytics of Food and Food Contact Material”

 Identification of volatile and odor active substances in food and food contact materials.
 For this purpose, human sensory techniques and ultra-trace analytical methods mainly based on gas chromatography are used.
 He is interested in multidimensional separation, sample preparation and the development of ultra-trace methods valid for routine analysis also for substances of toxicological concern like mineral oil contamination.

 He is key opinion leader for the European Innovation Center of Shimadzu Europe, responsible for the segment of food analysis-

 Beside a wide range of lectures in analytical chemistry and sensory analysis Prof. Leitner offers several training courses in analytical chemistry (gas chromatography, sample preparation and mass spectroscopy) and sensory analysis for industrial partners.

 He is also the co-organizer of the two semester post graduate course “Food Chemistry and Technology” for the food industry.

 In addition, he is the initiator and coordinator of the summer school “Food Chemistry and Culinary Art” in cooperation with the Food Science Department of the University of Arkansas

-Annual payment of 730$ (only 2$ per day) for companies trying to prevent common mistakes
+Annual payment of 250 EUR for companies trying to prevent common mistakes

-Food flavour is one of the most important elements that drive consumer acceptance and preference.
+Food flavor is one of the most important elements that drive consumer acceptance and preference.
 Violation of consumer expectations will…Read more